Cultural & food tour of Albania

 Looking for a longer lasting adventure spread over 14 days?
 This holiday combines brilliantly with our 7 day Multi-Activity Holiday at Lake Skadar.

-Your Guide: Ardi is one of the best freelance guides in Albania and after spending a lot of time in Northern Ireland, has been working with us for 2 years.
+Your Tour Leader: Ardi is one of the best freelance guides in Albania and after spending a lot of time in Northern Ireland, has been working with us for 2 years.
 His passions for his country’s history, its cuisine and his encyclopedic knowledge of communist era motor vehicles are un-matched!
 He speaks English, German and of course Albanian.

 Day 1 – Arrival